A lesson in saving

 Older kids would do well to graduate to an online savings account.
-Flexible accounts like ANZ's Smarty Pig are available for kids aged 12-plus, while ING's Savings Maximiser is available for kids 13 and up.
+Some high-interest online accounts are available for this age group.

 You can also open a regular adult account for this age group.
 Check out our article on high-interest savings accounts for more tips.